Relationship issues – Hong Curley answers readers’ questions

 The following points will help you understand and handle the situation better.

-- Violence cannot be overcome by violence.
-Violence is like the darkness which can only be dissolved by the presence of light.
+Violence cannot be overcome by violence.
+It is like the darkness which can only be dissolved by the presence of light.
 Violence can only be overcome with compassion, tolerance, and understanding.
 The only force that can transform violence is love.

-- What goes around comes around.
-No one can run away from theirdeeds and actions.
+What goes around comes around.
+No one can run away from their deeds and actions.
 Whatever you do, you plant a seed for your future.
 If you react to his violence with violence, you are perpetuating the negative cycle of violence.
 You are trapped in the cycle of negative karma.
-To step out of this destructive wheel, you must choose a different approach.
+Therefore, to step out of this destructive wheel, you must choose a different approach.
 Know that he is hurting inside, help him find the source of his pain and help him heal.
 In helping him heal, you are also healing yourself and your marriage.
 There is no other way.